ChouseinKec/triax-page/docs/style/value.md

   - The `getValueType` function analyzes the current slot value and determines its type (e.g., keyword, function, dimension, number).
 This type is used to select the appropriate input component.

 - **Generating Slot Options:**
-  - The `generateSlotOptions` function creates the list of valid options for the slot, based on the slot's possible variations.
+  - The `createOptionsTable` function creates the list of valid options for the slot, based on the slot's possible variations.
 These options are passed to the input component for dropdowns or suggestions.

 - **Rendering the Correct Component:**
   - Based on the detected value type, the `Slot` component renders the corresponding `Input` component: `Keyword`, `Function`, `Dimension`, or `Number`.